 The eVisa Russia for Far East regions is available through a simple application online that only takes minutes to complete.
 The maximum processing time for the eVisa is 4 days.
 Eligible travelers can submit the application between 20 days up to 4 days prior to the intended entry date.
 The validity and period of permitted stay in the regions cannot be extended.

-However, there are still some Russia visa requirements for the Far East the traveler must meet in order to be eligible to apply, including a passport valid for at least 6 months from the date of application. it is also necessary for the applicant to obtain medical insurance valid for the duration of the stay in Russia in order for the eVisa for Far East countries to be approved.
+However, there are still some Russia visa requirements for the Far East the traveler must meet in order to be eligible to apply, including providing a passport valid for at least 6 months from the date of application and recent photos.
+It is also necessary for the applicant to obtain medical insurance coverage valid for the duration of the stay in Russia in order for the eVisa for Far East countries to be approved.